State of Washington Classified Job Specification

 Desirable Qualifications

-One year of equivalent out-of-state experience conducting financial eligibility determination for public assistance to include financial, medical and food benefit programs.
+Out of state experience conducting or supervising financial eligibility determination for public assistance to include financial, medical and food benefit programs will be considered toward experience.

 Note: Employees will be advanced to Public Benefits Specialist 2 after: